Imitation-regularized Optimal Transport on Networks: Provable Robustness and Application to Logistics Planning: Conclusion

 \section{Conclusion}

-In this study, we theoretically discussed the following: (1) extension of OT to I-OT; (2) cost robustness obtained using the I-OT solution; (3) properties exhibited in the non-Markovian case.
-Subsequently, based on their application to logistics, we evaluated the robustness and implications of transportation planning that imitates prior distribution.
+In this study, we theoretically discussed the following: (1) the extension of OT to I-OT, and (2) the cost robustness obtained using the I-OT solution.
+Subsequently, based on applications to logistics, we confirmed that the mathematical incorporation of prior knowledge enhances the robustness of transport.

-The investigation carried out in this work serves as a foundation for further research.
-In addition to realizing the applicability to larger networks, two topics are currently under investigation.
-First, there is a mismatch between the demand and the available supply, which can be characterized by \emph{unbalanced} OT \cite{peyre2019computational}.
-Second, in relation to Scenario 2, implicitly inferring the uncertainties using the currently adopted transportation plan is important.
-This is an \emph{inverse problem} that determines $Q$ when the optimal solution $P^*$ to Problem \ref{prob:robust} with (\ref{eq:robust}) and given $C$ is available.
+The investigation performed in this work serves as a foundation for further research.
+A mismatch exists between the demand and available supply, which can be characterized by \emph{unbalanced} OT \cite{peyre2019computational}.
+Moreover, implicitly inferring the uncertainties using the currently adopted transportation plan is important.
+This is an \emph{inverse problem} that determines $Q$ when the optimal solution $P^*$ to Problem \ref{prob:robust} with (\ref{eq:robust_set}) and a given $C$ is available.